 This solution assumes:

-1) The Edge Hosting Environment can handle the runtime session context mirroring for connection based Protocol (e.g. TCP and DTLS over UDP) with different IP addresses.
+1) The EC application can handle the runtime session context mirroring for connection based Protocol (e.g. TCP and DTLS over UDP) with different IP addresses.

-2) There is one Anchor EAS deployed for each EC service.
+2) There is at least one Anchor EAS for each EC service for a specific service area serving several local DNs.

-3) AF is configured to know the Anchor EAS IP address.
+3) AF is configured to know the Anchor EAS IP address(es).

-4) The Anchor EAS IP address is returned to the UE during the server discovery procedure for the EC service.
+4) The Anchor EAS IP address is returned to the UE during the EASdiscovery procedure for the EC service.

-5) Anchor EAS is introduced to serve several neighbouring Local DNs, when the UE moves within these Local DNs, network will not trigger the UE to re-discover the Anchor EAS.
+5) Anchor EAS may serve several neighbouring Local DNs, when the UE moves within these Local DNs, network should not trigger the UE to re-discover the Anchor EAS.

 6) AF can manage the runtime context mirroring between Local EAS and Anchor EAS and between source Local EAS and target Local EAS in order to guarantee the service continuity.
-The runtime context mirroring between source EAS and target EAS remains during the period of EAS migration (from EAS migration preparation to migration completion) to prevent UL/DL packet loss, which means during the transition period, the source Local EAS continues to serve the UE, synchronization of such knowledge between source and target Local EAS is assumed to be supported by the Edge Hosting Environment.
+The runtime context mirroring between source EAS and target EAS remains during the period of EAS migration (from EAS migration preparation to migration completion) to prevent/reduce UL/DL packet loss, which also means during the transition period, the source Local EAS continues to serve the UE.

-7) EASs are able to synchronize the protocol states, e.g., TCP states such as sequence numbering.
+7) EASs are able to synchronize the protocol states, e.g., TCP states such as port number and sequence number.

-8) Application signalling doesn't include the EAS IP address, HTTP redirect is not supported by application, otherwise, the AF shall not influence the 5GC on EAS IP address replacement.
+8) OTT application signalling cannot notify UE about the target EAS IP address or HTTP redirect is not supported by application.

 6.30.2.1 Example EAS IP address replacement procedures for different scenarios